Shironex/uno-game/README.md

 # uno-game

 # Importanrt
 Project is no longer maintained.
-Its will be recreated with new stack when i will have more free time : )
+There will be new version with new technology when i will have more free time : )

 # Known / Reported Bugs